 On 2 February 1141, Robert's army crossed the swollen Fossdyke, Stephen's army, supported by a force of six earls; Richmond, Norfolk, Southampton, Surrey, Worcester and Aumale.
 The first five commanded the right wing of the king's army while the earl of Aumale commanded the king's left flank.

 As Stephen's lieutenant Baldwin fitz Gilbert addressed his army, the enemy cavalry advanced.
 Stephen abandoned his superior defensive position and advanced down from the city heights to meet them.

-The rest of Stephen's division fought on until all had either been killed or had surrendered.
-Baldwin fitz Richard and Richard fitz Urse were taken prisoner.
+The rest of Stephen's division fought until all had either been killed or had surrendered.
+Baldwin Fitz Richard and Richard Fitz Urse were taken, prisoner.